 - Original request received from client

-Shows the verb and path of the message sent by the client which can be either originate from an app, API console or terminal.
-During this step policies and conditions attached to the request flow are executed.
+Shows the verb and path of the message sent by the client which can be either originate from an app, API console or terminal (you can send messages directly from the trace session — see "Tracing calls").
+During this step, policies and conditions attached to the request flow are executed.
 The results indicate if policies are being executed properly in the order you defined for the flow.
 Properly executing policies are clearly indicated by checkmarks.
 Also pay attention to the timestamp at the far right to see if any policy is taking longer than expected.

-The message sent to your backend sever after the request flow has been executed.
+The message sent to your backend service after the request flow has been executed.

-This data comes directly from your backend server to the gateway where the response flow is executed.
+This data comes directly from your backend service to the gateway where the response flow is executed.
 During this step policies and conditions attached to the response flow are executed.